 Eleonora Budden, UK

-I sometimes embroider it on small weavings, but woven into the left bottom corner on larger ones.
+I sometimes embroider it on small weavings, but woven into the left or right bottom corner on larger ones.
 Based on my logo which is a geometrical representation of my initials.

 Sehila Craft, UK